- Accidental Creative

 Step 3

-Analyse the design trends and the patterns in the gardens themselves.
+Analyze the design trends and the patterns in the gardens themselves.
 What do these trends suggest about the culture of the time?
-What do they tells us about how nature was understood in the period?
+What do they tell us about how nature was understood in the period?
 Gardens are examples of symbolism in the natural world.

 These are notes I made about gardening.
 See more gardening notes